atarancon/PowerBallNumberRecognizer/README.md

  To be able to identify and recognize the 5 numbers in a single row of a PowerBall ticket.

 ## Method:
- Use various filters to islote spicific feature for extraction and  then recognition with Tessarac
+ Use various filters to isolate spicific feature for extraction and  then recognition with Tessarac

 ## Usage: